Logan-Lin/quartz-blog/content/ai-system/cloud-deployment.md

 The `-L` flag tells curl to follow redirects.
 You should see your API's response.

 Your API is now production-ready with HTTPS.
 Users can access it at `https://yourdomain.com` with full encryption, and certificates will renew automatically.
 Your container continues running unchanged on port 8000, completely unaware of the HTTPS complexity happening in front of it.

+## Exercise

+**Deploy Your API Server Container on the Cloud**

+Deploy the container we built in [[packaging-containerization|the previous module]] on a cloud machine to free up the computational resources of your personal computer.

+- Connect to a cloud machine of your choice and install the necessary container runtime
+- Pull the container image you pushed to container image registry, or upload all source code and build the image on the cloud machine directly
+- Run the container and test its functionality

+**Advanced Challenges (Optional):**

+- If your cloud machine has a publicly accessible IP address, setup a domain pointing to your API server and enable HTTPS
+- Interact with your API server using client program running on another machine (e.g., your personal computer) through the HTTPS-enabled API endpoints